kopoli/gorels/README.md

 This automates the version bumping and tag creation when dealing with git repositories.

-This is quite experimental as of yet and the abstractions are leaky.

 For example creating the `v0.2.1` tag for this repository can be done with the
 following: